woutdecrop/phyto-plankton-classification/README.md

 ### 1.1 Prepare the images

 The model needs to be able to access the images.
-So you have to place your images in the`./data/images` folder.
+So you have to place your images in the [./data/images](/data/images) folder.
 If you have your data somewhere else you can use that location by setting the `image_dir` parameter in the training args.
 Please use a standard image format (like `.png` or `.jpg`).

-You can copy the images to 'phyto-plankton-classification/data/images' folder on your pc.
+You can copy the images to [phyto-plankton-classification/data/images](/data/images) folder on your pc.
 If the images are on nextcloud, you can one of the next steps depending if you have rclone or not.

 ### 1.2 Prepare the data splits (optional)

-Next, you need add to the `./data/dataset_files` directory the following files:
+Next, you need add to the [./data/dataset_files](/data/dataset_files) directory the following files:

 | *Mandatory files* | *Optional files*  |
 |:-----------------------:|:---------------------:|